 - 911- Do not hesitate to call 911 if you have any inclination that there might be an emergency.
-You can always call back if you discover there is not a problem.
+You can always contact back if you discover there is not a problem.

-- Consistent volunteers can help insure fire safety by having a better understanding of emergency protocol.
+- Consistent volunteers can help ensure fire safety by having a better understanding of the emergency protocol.

 Exit Plan & Emergency Procedure